osmond/draggable-tarps/README.md

 ## Development

-1. Install dependencies with `npm install`.
-There are currently no external packages, but this step prepares the project for future additions.
+1. Install dependencies with `npm install` (requires a local installation of Node.js and npm for offline use).
 2. Run the test suite with `npm test`.
-3. Launch the site with `npm start`, which runs a lightweight static server, and open the served `index.html` in your browser.
+3. Launch the site with `npm start`.
+This runs the locally installed `serve` package, which starts a lightweight static server on [http://localhost:3000](http://localhost:3000) by default.
+Open the served `index.html` in your browser.

 All JavaScript is written in vanilla ES modules.